Decomposition and Adaptive Sampling for Data-Driven Inverse Linear Optimization: Computational Case Studies

 \section{Computational Case Studies}

 In this section, we apply the proposed data-driven inverse linear optimization framework to two case studies, one addressing customer preference learning and the second related to cost estimation for multiperiod production planning.
 Using synthetic data, we compare the computational performances of Algorithms \ref{alg:Two-phase} and \ref{alg:Online Algorithm} and evaluate the impact of adaptive sampling.
 All model instances were implemented in Julia v1.3.0 \citep{Bezanson2017} using the modeling language JuMP v0.18.6 \citep{Dunning2017}.
 All instances of \eqref{eqn:P1} were solved with a 1-norm-based objective function, and Gurobi v9.0.2 \citep{Gurobi2014} was applied to solve the resulting MILPs.
 Nonconvex MINLPs were solved using BARON v19.12.7 \citep{Sahinidis1996}.
+The Julia code for all computational experiments presented in this section is available from the IJOC GitHub software repository at \url{https://github.com/INFORMSJoC/2020.0231} \citep{Code_Github}.